- Info: Guillaume Alvarez

 - Photos: Alex Vernardis / The RaceBox

-The competitors of the First Round of Champions of the Future by RGMMC will be back on track on Sunday from 8:30 am for their respective warm-up sessions, followed by the Second Chance Heats, only for OK and Junior classes, Prefinals and Finals.
+The competitors of the First Round of Champions of the Future by RGMMC will be back on track on Saturday from 8:30 am for their respective warm-up sessions, followed by a busy program of 18 Qualifying Heats!

 Follow the racing up-close at Zuera on our live page!

 |Saturday||08:30 – 09:45 Warm-up|

 |Sunday||08:30 – 09:35 Warm-up|

 10:00 – 10:40 Second Chance Heats (OK / Junior)

 11:10 – 12:30 Prefinals